George Grenville: Dismissal

-The King made various attempts to induce Pitt to come to his rescue by forming a ministry, but without success, and at last had recourse to Lord Rockingham.
+The King made various attempts to induce Pitt to come to his rescue by forming a ministry, but without success.
+George at last had recourse to Lord Rockingham.
 When Rockingham agreed to accept office, the king dismissed Grenville in July 1765.
 He never again held office.

 The nickname of "gentle shepherd" was given him because he bored the House by asking over and over again, during the debate on the Cider Bill of 1763, that somebody should tell him "where" to lay the new tax if it was not to be put on cider.
 Pitt whistled the air of the popular tune (by Boyce) Gentle Shepherd, tell me where, and the House laughed.
 Though few surpassed him in knowledge of the forms of the House or in mastery of administrative details, he lacked tact in dealing with people and affairs.

-Later career
+Later life: 1765-1770

+In Opposition

 After a period of active opposition to the Chatham Ministry led by Pitt between 1766 and 1768, Grenville became an elder statesman during his last few years – seeking to avoid becoming associated with any faction or party in the House of Commons.
 He was able to oversee the re-election of his core group of supporters in the 1768 General Election.
 His followers included Robert Clive and Lord George Sackville and he received support from his elder brother Lord Temple.

 In late 1768 he reconciled with Pitt and the two joined forces, re-uniting the partnership that had broken up in 1761 when Pitt had resigned from the government.
 Grenville was successful in mobilising the opposition during the Middlesex election dispute.

 Grenville prosecuted John Wilkes and the printers and authors for treason and sedition for publishing a bitter editorial about King George III's recent speech in "The North Briton" a weekly periodical.
 After losing the case Grenville lost favor from the public who regarded the act as an attempt to silence or control the press.

+Advocate and critic

 Although personally opposed to Wilkes, Grenville saw the government's attempt to bar him from the Commons as unconstitutional and opposed it on principle.

 Following a French invasion of Corsica in 1768 Grenville advocated sending British support to the Corsican Republic.
 Grenville was critical of the Grafton Government's failure to intervene and he considered such weakness would encourage the French.
 In the House of Commons he observed "For fear of going to war, you will make a war unavoidable".

 In 1770 Grenville steered a bill concerning the results of contested elections, a major issue in the eighteenth century, into law – despite strong opposition from the government.